Last Updated On:

 You can even draw inspiration from other companies in adjacent industries.

 Don’t get me wrong, in no way am I suggesting that you should outright copy others.
 But it doesn’t hurt to know what they’re up to.
+After all, you can learn a trick or two on how to get more email leads when you try to understand their strategies.

 For example, if your competitor is offering a whitepaper as a lead magnet, can you do them one better?